codeforbirmingham/Open-Disclosure/data-exploration/readme.md

-## Exploratory Data Analysis of Alabama Campaign Finance Data
+## Exploratory Data Analysis of Alabama Campaign Finance Data using R
-## Using R

 ### Motivation
 While the primary aim of campaign finance disclosure is to reduce